survive55/qt-weatherforcase-newbie/README.md

 # qt-weatherforcase-newbie
-this not complete at all
+this not complete at all/n
 need good gui and more feather